Fans flock to Miami for electronic dance music festival

 MIAMI When it was launched more than a decade ago the Ultra Music Festival was a low budget, one-day affair for a few thousand electronic dance music fans.

-It has since grown into a massive, two weekend-long party expected to attract 300,000 participants from around the globe paying $300 (198 pounds) for a three-day pass.
+It has since grown into a massive, two weekend-long party expected to attract 300,000 participants from around the globe paying $300 for a three-day pass.

 Electronic dance music, known as EDM, has become one of the world's most popular genres as DJs and pop artists collaborate, drawing massive crowds to live shows as well as the attention of investors and companies eager to tap into its money-making potential.